 What is Aluminium Used For?

-The uses of aluminium are many and varied.
+The uses and applications of aluminium are many and varied.
 From high-stress industries to everyday objects, aluminium is present in many different sizes, shapes and forms.
 From the packaging industry to the transportation and aerospace ones, the versatility of this metal is clear!

 Demand for aluminium has, unsurprisingly, been increasing over the years, due to how useful and advantageous this metal is.
 From 2007 to 2017, worldwide usage of aluminium rose from 37.41 million metric tonnes to 63.11 million metric tonnes.
 Alumina increased from 75.1 to 122.3 million metric tonnes in this same time period.